CodeBlack00/coding-bootcamp/README.md

 # Introduction
 ## Who am I?
-**Zynobia Pickett <br> SUNY ECC graduate with an Associates in IT and currently pursuing Bachelors dgeree in CSCI**
+**<p>Zynobia Pickett <br> SUNY ECC graduate with an Associate degree in IT and currently pursuing Bachelors dgeree in CSCI.
+Right now, my favorite show is Young Justice on HBO Max.
+My favorite anime right now are Jujutsu Kaisen and SPY x FAMILY</p>**

 ## Who are you?
 - Name